muzakker/Clinic-Management-System-A-Java-Swing-Based-Desktop-Application/README.md

 # Partial-Clinic-Management-System
 A GUI based application implementing Object-Oriented concepts using Java Swing.
-It was completed as a project for Object-Oriented Programming-1 (Java) during Fall-2019.
+It was completed as a project for Object-Oriented Programming-1 (Java) course during Fall-2019.

 # Features